 My installation paid tribute to the past glories of this important site via the installation of hundreds of bottles of Peruvian soda (more than 600kg worth).
 The most popular local soft drinks in Peru are a brilliant yellow color and I used these, in combination with ambient light, to recreate the golden light that shone inside the temple.
 On the last day of the exhibition, the public was invited to take sections of the work home with them so that no traces of it would remain.
-The work was disassembled and distributed to Cuzco locals in less than an hour.

 My work has been shown in galleries in the U.S. and some of my pieces have received coverage in outlets such as Time.com, ArtNews, The New York Times, the Miami Herald and the Art Newspaper.